When You’re Triggered: The STAMP Protocol

 Maybe you get loud the second you feel cornered.

-And maybe afterward you are exhausted by it.
+And afterward maybe you are exhausted by it.

 Embarrassed by it.

-Frustrated that you “should be past this by now.”
+Frustrated that you should be “past this by now.”

-If that is you, this is the part worth remembering:
+If that is you, remember this:

 Your trigger is not random.